tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 doesn't guarantee the ability to write whole words when necessary.
 Moreover, this method requires to replace all Heisig's keywords with your own, essentially presenting a task comparable to writing your own RTK.

+## A look into the past

+The AJATT community has come up with the current way to learn writing after years of practice, trial and error.
+A long time ago, it was recommended to use Traditional RTK.
+This is a method where
+people have to learn to write kanji from the very beginning, right when they start learning Japanese.
+To execute it, you take all kanji from the Heisig's Remembering The Kanji book, and create Anki cards where on the front you have an English keyword, on the back you have the kanji.
+The goal is to recall the kanji from the keyword and write it down on a piece of paper.
+However, this was found to be very difficult, with some people taking a full year to get through Heisig, despite it being designed to take about three months.
+It was mentally challenging to do Traditional RTK as a beginner who doesn't know any words yet.

+In response,
+it was suggested to do RTK without learning how to write.
+The method is known as "Lazy Kanji" or "Recognition RTK".
+It involves learning only the meanings of characters and how to recognize them.
+Then, the learners start sentence mining, and finally do Traditional RTK again once they reach fluency.
+The downside of this method is that it requires doing RTK twice, Also, after going through Heisig the first time, the memories are weak, and the characters are quickly forgotten.

+To avoid having to do RTK twice, and to completely avoid RTK, it was later suggested to replace RTK with learning to read words with hints.
+The JP1K method involves learning the first 1,000 words using cards where furigana is visible on mouse hover.
+Then, handwriting can be learned by using Production Targeted Sentence Cards.
+This is the method that is recommended today.